-As we hit the first hill it brought back happy memories for the “old gal” and the “old git” – as they reminisced about a day five years go when they visited Loch Katrine on their first proper date together!
-You see, this spot has a very special place in the hearts of my dynamic duo as without Loch Katrine they may never have teamed up together!
+The ‘Happy Anniversary’ toast brought back happy memories for the “old gal” and the “old git” – and over dinner, cleverly cooked in the microwave, they reminisced about that fateful day six years go when they visited Loch Katrine on a first blind date!
+You see, this spot has a very special place in the hearts of my dynamic crew as without it, they may never have teamed up together!
 It is the very reason they got into tandeming in the first place and it was totally by accident!
-They had planned a walk along the banks of the loch but as they arrived, they noticed tandems for hire from Katrine Wheelz at Trossachs Pier.
+The story goes that they had planned a walk along the banks of the loch but as they arrived, they noticed tandems for hire!

 Thinking this would be a fun way to break the ice on the date they set off in an unsteady fashion – but the result was they got hooked on tandeming immediately – despite the constant heavy rain that day and the “old gal” falling off into an unglamorous muddy heap on at least two occasions!

-And the rest, as they say, is history – with my crew romantically falling in love with a new hobby … and each other … as a result!
-And despite my crews unconventional way of starting out, they have gelled as an unbreakable team – having become synchronised with each others foibles … both on and off the saddle.
-You can read a humorous account of that fateful day here.
+And the rest, as they say, is history – with my crew romantically falling in love with a new hobby, and each other, as a result!
+And despite the unconventional way of starting out, they have gelled as an unbreakable team – having become synchronised with each others foibles, on and off the saddle!

 One of the highlights, about half way back along the route, is a scenic viewpoint at Portnellan which overlooks the burial ground of the Clan MacGregor – which dates back to the 17th century – and has historic links to the legendary Rob Roy MacGregor.

-We tandemed a distance of 26.3 miles with a moving time of 2 hours 41 minutes, with an average speed of 9.8 mph – which is pretty impressive given the hilly terrain.
-Top speed was 32.9 mph – and we managed to burn up 1,858 calories and produce an estimated average power output of 172 W.
+So the Strava figures showed my dynamic crew tandemed a distance of 21.05 miles with a moving time of 2 hours 05 minutes.
+The average speed was a healthy 10.1 mph, while the elevation was 1083 feet.
+The maximum speed was 30.9 mph and Team Matilda managed to burn up 1327 calories and produce an average power output of 158 W.